MFrcoin/android-wallet/README.md

-MjW9CTXaAtL5r1RSff4zEeh5dDqFwXfGD9MFCoin wallet (based on Coinomi Wallet)
+MFCoin wallet (based on Coinomi Wallet)
 ===============

 Our goal is to support every cryptocurrency with an active development team.
 Store all the best cryptocurrency through a single app, without sacrificing security.
 Private keys are stored on your own device.
 Instead of having one backup file for every coin, you get a master key that can be memorized or stored on a piece of paper.
 Restore all wallets from a single recovery phrase.